Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Eigenvalue permutations and collisions

-These square grids are much more efficient than the stripes for detecting eigenvalue collisions.
+Figure \ref{fig:subsquare} illustrates this principle: the green points mark the positions of two eigenvalues at the four corners of a certain square $(s_i,t_j)$, while the red points show the same two eigenvalues at the corners of the adjacent square $(s_{i+1},t_j)$, where the increment in $s$ is $0.01$.
+Notice that for the red points, instead of returning to their original positions, each eigenvalue ends up where the other started, after cycling around the square.

+Hence, a permutation discrepancy in the ordered lists of eigenvalues after looping around the square, indicates a collision inside the square.
+Sometimes a collision occurs elsewhere, within the same $(s,t)$-square involving some other pair of eigenvalues.
+This is not a problem, as we are keeping track of \emph{all} the eigenvalues, as long as the associated transpositions are commutative.
+One can always refine so that this is the case.

+The fact that the eigenvalues crash rather violently prevents them from crashing again against each other within a sufficiently small $(s,t)$-time-window, in contrast with the full $t$-strip case (where two eigenvalues would crash again more often, at rather distant values of $t$).
+Hence, these square grids are much more efficient for detecting eigenvalue collisions.
 The same rules (i) - (iii) apply for the square contours but situations (ii) and (iii) are much less likely to occur.